 - If you follow this process for the last 3 months, then divide the figures by 3 for each category, it will give you an average to work with.
 Include extra spending like Christmas and divide it by 12 months for an average per month spread over the year.

 Armed with this information, it will be easier for you to find areas that you can cut back on, so you can put more money towards clearing your debts quicker.
-Read on for more ways to move onwards and upwards in 2020.

 Before putting all of your energy into reducing your debts, make sure you prioritise bills such as: